-- purchases 100% of its green coffee straight from coffee growers (with the sole exception of Ethiopia) - activates a know-how transfer to coffee producers in order to constantly improve their product's quality - guarantees a pay higher than the market average to reward the coffee growers - invests to monitor and provide the green coffee supply chain with specific support activities: 2.2 million euro in 2011 and 2012 we are paying more than the market price"
+- purchases 100% of its green coffee straight from coffee growers; - activates a know-how transfer to coffee producers in order to constantly improve their product's quality; - Guarantees a pay higher than the market average to reward the coffee growers.
+The investment to monitor and provide the green coffee supply chain with specific support activities: 3.2 million euro in triennium 2011-2013.